How to Advise and Help Your Kids Without Driving Them Crazy

-2. Before offering unsolicited help or advice count to ten.
+2. Before offering unsolicited help or advice, count to 10.

-For many of us, the offering of advice is reflexive, impulsive.
+For many of us, the offering of advice is reflexive and impulsive.
 We do it without thinking about its consequences.
-The old suggestion to count to ten before expressing anger works because even such a brief delay gives us a chance to think about the impulse and to control it.
+The old suggestion to count to 10 before expressing anger works because even such a brief delay gives us a chance to think about the impulse and control it.
 The same is true about giving advice.
-Before you start telling your son what he should wear when he goes outside, or what he should eat, or how he should speak, count to ten.
-Perhaps in those seconds you'll decide that the advice would do no good, or isn't really that important, and you'll drop it.
+Before you start telling your son what he should wear when he goes outside, what he should eat, or how he should speak, count to 10.
+Perhaps in those seconds, you'll decide that the advice would do no good, or isn't really that important, and you'll drop it.
 If the advice still seems important, you will give it, but the pause may lead you to give it in a more circumspect way, perhaps as a reasoned suggestion rather than an impulsive command.

 3. Before trying to protect your child from danger, think of the potential benefits as well as the potential costs of the "dangerous" behavior.